vr360 workshop

 Ambisonic Microphone

-Some of the 360 microphones mentioned have their own plug-ins, such as the AMBEO A-B converter plugin or DearVR Micro, as well as the SoundField by RØDE plugin.
-These can convert the Ambisonic A format recording to a first-order B format in Ambix or Fuma.
+Some of the 360 microphones mentioned have their own plug-ins, such as the AMBEO A-B converter plugin or DearVR Micro, as well as software such as the SoundField by RØDE plugin.
+These plug in can convert the Ambisonic A format recording to a first-order B format in Ambix or Fuma.
 In addition, it is possible to listen to the sound directly via various binaural decoders or even loudspeaker arrangements.

 Mobile Handy Recorder

-Mobile recording devices that have an Ambisonic arrangement integrated are the following:
+Mobile recording devices that have an Ambisonic arrangement integrated are also compatible with the following:

 • Zoom H3-VR 360° VR Handy Recorder